Wind-WindKids/winding/samples/sophieandwind/wind.md

 --
-you_are_here: page, text, !tree, !sophie, !sad
+you_are_here: page, text, -tree, -sophie, -sad
 --
 Inside was a folded note,
 like the pages in the book.